ZSShen/ProbeDroid/README.md

 # **ProbeDroid**

-A ***process level dynamic binary instrumentation kit***  for analysts to manipulate ***java methods*** on the fly.
-In short, ProbeDroid provides a ***Java library*** for analysts to craft their own instrumentation packages.
-Analysts can register gadgets to monitor the interested Java methods.
-Furthermore, by modifying the method arguments and return value, the application behavior can be dynamically altered as they wish.
+A ***dynamic Java code instrumentation kit for Android application***.
+It provides APIs for developers to designate the interested ***Java methods*** for instrumentation and to custom their own instrumentation gadgets.
+In the gadgets, the method input arguments and the return value will be boxed and delivered, and thus developers can conveniently record the runtime trace.
+Moreover, developers can even modify those arguments and return value, which will dynamically change the method behavior when the control returns to the instrumented application.
+Such feature can benefit program testing and coverage exploration.

 ## **Feature**
 +  Process level dynamic Java method instrumentation